CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

    ![](../media/Lab-02/mointor-replication.png)

-   - **Tip**: If you can't find the containers and the corresponding replication status, refresh the pane after a few seconds.
+   - **Tip**: If you can't find the containers and the corresponding replication status, refresh the page after a few seconds.
 In rare cases, transient error messages may appear; you can safely ignore them and refresh.

      >**Note**: When the mirroring finishes the initial copying of the containers, a date will appear in the **Last Refresh** column.
 If data was successfully replicated, the **Total Rows** column will show the number of items replicated.